 The State Sporting Facilities Framework references Wanneroo Raceway and potential site developments, including the requirement to upgrade and redevelop the raceway facility.
 The implementation of site review recommendations is essential to maintain the viability of the facility for national road races.
 With regard to motorcycling, a site investigation is recommended to identify suitable land with sustainable tenure to use as a competition venue and a community resource.
-Reference is also made to the need to develop a BMX facility feasibility to accommodate national and international events linked to growth in the sport following Olympic entry.
 With regard to cycling, the development of a closed road circuit venue to support criterium and road racing and as a centre for bike education is recommended.